trhallam/segysak/README.md

 See `segysak --help` for options.

-SEG-Y files converted using `segysak -nc -F test.segy` for example can be loaded into Python using `xarray`.
+SEG-Y files converted using `segysak convert test.segy` for example can be loaded into Python using `xarray`.
 ```
 test = xarray.open_dataset('test.SEISNC')
 ```